Laffer curve: Precedents

-The Democratic party embraced this argument in the 1880s when high revenue from import tariffs raised during the Civil War (1861–1865) led to federal budget surpluses.
-The Republican party, which was then based in the protectionist industrial Northeast, argued that cutting rates would lower revenues.
-But the Democratic party, then rooted in the agricultural South, argued tariff reductions would increase revenues by increasing the number of taxable imports.

-In 1924, Secretary of Treasury Andrew Mellon wrote: "It seems difficult for some to understand that high rates of taxation do not necessarily mean large revenue to the government, and that more revenue may often be obtained by lower rates".
+In the United States, the Democratic Party embraced this argument in the 1880s when high revenue from import tariffs raised during the Civil War (1861–1865) led to federal budget surpluses.
+The Republican Party, which was then based in the protectionist industrial Northeast, argued that cutting rates would lower revenues.
+Secretary of the Treasury Andrew Mellon wrote in 1924: "It seems difficult for some to understand that high rates of taxation do not necessarily mean large revenue to the government, and that more revenue may often be obtained by lower rates".
 Exercising his understanding that "73% of nothing is nothing", he pushed for the reduction of the top income tax bracket from 73% to an eventual 24% (as well as tax breaks for lower brackets).
-Mellon was one of the wealthiest people in the United States, the third-highest income-tax payer in the mid-1920s, behind John D. Rockefeller and Henry Ford.
-While he served as Secretary of the U.S. Treasury Department his wealth peaked at around US$300–400 million.
-Personal income tax receipts rose from US$719 million in 1921 to over US$1 billion in 1929, an average increase of 4.2% per year over an 8-year period, which supporters attribute to the rate cut.
+Mellon was one of the wealthiest Americans, the third-highest income-tax payer in the mid-1920s, behind John D. Rockefeller and Henry Ford.
+While he served as Secretary of the Treasury, his wealth peaked at around $300–400 million.
+Personal income tax receipts rose from $719 million in 1921 to over $1 billion in 1929, an average increase of 4.2% per year over an 8-year period, which supporters attribute to the rate cut.

-In 2012, economists surveyed by the University of Chicago rejected the viewpoint that the Laffer Curve's postulation of increased tax revenue through a rate cut applies to federal US income taxes of the time in the medium term.
+In 2012, economists surveyed by the University of Chicago rejected the viewpoint that the Laffer curve's postulation of increased tax revenue through a rate cut applied to contemporary federal US income taxes in the medium term.
 When asked whether a "cut in federal income tax rates in the US right now would raise taxable income enough so that the annual total tax revenue would be higher within five years than without the tax cut", none of the economists surveyed agreed and 71% disagreed.
-According to Harvard University economist Jeffrey Frankel, a substantial majority of economists reject the proposition that income taxes are so high in the United States that tax cuts will pay for themselves.
+According to Harvard University economist Jeffrey Frankel, a substantial majority of economists rejected the proposition that U.S. income taxes were so high in 2011 that tax cuts would pay for themselves.